-I was the developer of a freeware software product called Theron, which I originally began back in 2007.
-Theron was a C++ library for parallel and distributed programming based on the actor model, which extends the object model for concurrency with objects that are seamlessly concurrent and communicate by exchanging messages.
+I’m the developer of a freeware software product called Theron, which I originally began back in 2007.
+Theron was a C++ library for parallel and distributed computing based on the Actor Model, which extends the object model for concurrency.
+In the Actor Model, objects are seamlessly and natively concurrent and communicate by exchanging messages.

-While I’m proud of it, I’m sad to say that as the years went by I eventually became a bit burnt out on it, and struggled to give it the attention it deserved.
-Part of the problem was the need to support many different platforms, which felt like a distraction.
-In retrospect I should probably have open-sourced its development more since other people are often able to help with that stuff.
+While I’m proud of Theron, I’m sad to say that as the years went by I eventually became a bit burnt out on it, and struggled to give it the attention it deserved.
+Part of the problem was the need to support non-central aspects, and on many different platforms, which felt like a distraction.
+In retrospect I should probably have open-sourced its development more since other people are often happy to help with that kind of thing.
 But it always felt like my baby — and ultimately that was its Achilles heel.